linxicindyzeng/linxicindyzeng.github.io/_pages/about.md

 Welcome!

-I am an aspiring labor economist interested in education, inequality and causal inference.
+I am an aspiring economist interested in education, inequality and causal inference.
 I am currently a senior at Yale University and The Chinese University of Hong Kong, Shenzhen.

 Email: linxi.zeng@yale.edu / linxizeng@link.cuhk.edu.cn